 Kitten is available from Sandia National Labs, and is the main host OS we are targeting with Palacios.
 Loosely speaking, core Palacios developers are internal Kitten developers, and internal Palacios developers are external Kitten developers.
 The public repository for Kitten is at http://code.google.com/p/kitten.
-To simplify things, we are maintaining a local mirror copy in /home/palacios/kitten that tracks the public repository.
+To simplify things, we are maintaining a local mirror copy on newskysaw in /home/palacios/kitten that tracks the public repository.

-Kitten uses Mercurial for their source management, so you will have to make sure the local mercurial version is configured correctly.
-Specifically you should add the following Python path to your shell environment.
+Kitten uses Mercurial for source management, so you will have to make sure the local Mercurial version is configured correctly.
+Specifically you will probably need to add something like the following Python path to your shell environment.